-- Aircraft maintenance shall be strictly supporting the technical availability of the aircraft asset for safe flight operation and integrate the airline operator specific elements in the process of doing so in an effective and efficient way. - Implementation of AHM is a logic step to consider in the evolution of aircraft maintenance concepts, especially as they apply to the new level of technology defining the recently certificated aircraft types.
+- Aircraft maintenance shall be strictly supporting the technical availability of the aircraft asset for safe flight operation and integrate the airline operator specific elements in the process of doing so in an effective and efficient way. - Implementation of AHM is a logic step to consider in the evolution of aircraft maintenance concepts, especially as they apply to the new level of technology defining the recently certificated aircraft types; the corresponding new paradigm is expected with the advent of MSG-X methodology.